th1460/th1460.github.io/content/posts/ibm-cloud-function.md

 ```

 This approach could be interesting to reduce the time to build in the request of the function.
 In comparing the speed, this approach was faster than the first one.

+The scripts this post is found in [github.com/th1460/r-actions-example](https://github.com/th1460/r-actions-example).

 ## References